Whitehorse, Canada · Sunday 2 August 2026

 Adjusted Time

-Yukon River Trail Marathon is a full marathon held in Whitehorse, Canada, scheduled for Sunday 2 August 2026.
-The course is run on road surface with 0m of total elevation gain, reaching a maximum altitude of 0m above sea level.
+Yukon River Trail Marathon is a full marathon held in Whitehorse, Canada.
+It is scheduled for Sunday 2 August 2026.
+The course is run on trail surface with 0m of total climbing, with its high point near 0m above sea level.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Yukon River Trail Marathon against other marathons to find the right race for your goals.